• Skip to primary navigation

 • Rose pasta sauce -- what I'm calling it here because I don't know what else to call it and the neighborhood Italian joint calls it that

-• Pasta pink sauce -- I'm a little partial to this name because it's something my 5 year old would call it.
+• Pasta pink sauce or pink pasta sauce -- I'm a little partial to this name because it's something my 5 year old would call it.

 • Penne rosé (this is the same thing but using penne, which seems to be the most common pasta used)